AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

 The OpenEXR project has historically consisted of four separate subprojects:

 * OpenEXR - the Imf image format
-* IlmBase - supporint utilities (Imath, Half, Iex, IlmThread)
+* IlmBase - supporting utilities (Imath, Half, Iex, IlmThread)
 * PyIlmBase - python bindings for the IlmBase libraries
 * OpenEXR_Viewers - code for an example EXR image viewer

-Prior to the 2.4 release in 2019, OpenEXR relied primarily on the Gnu autotools build system and was released as four separate tarballs (ilmbase, pyilmbase, openexr, openexr_viewers) that were constructed via the Gnug tools.
-This gave direct access to the "IlmBase" libraries indepdendent of the OpenEXR format library.
+Prior to the 2.4 release in 2019, OpenEXR relied primarily on the Gnu autotools build system and was released as four separate tarballs (ilmbase, pyilmbase, openexr, openexr_viewers) that were constructed via the Gnu tools.
+This gave direct access to the "IlmBase" libraries independent of the OpenEXR format library.
 The project also included CMake files but CMake support was incomplete.

 With the adoption of OpenEXR by the Academy Software Foundation in